Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 Why Do Dental Hygienists And Dental Assistants Need Disability Insurance?

-Disability insurance helps pay your bills if you can’t work due to an illness or injury.
+Disability insurance (some people call it disability income insurance or income protection insurance – they are the same thing) helps pay your bills if you can’t work due to an illness or injury.
 Anything illness or injury-related that prevents you from doing your job as a dental hygienist or assistant is a disability.

-In other words, if you will struggle to pay the bills (your mortgage, groceries, healthcare, etc.) upon a disability, you probably need disability insurance.
+In other words, if you will struggle to pay the bills (your mortgage, groceries, car payments, healthcare, and other living expenses) upon a disability, you probably need disability insurance.

 However, there’s more to it.
 Here’s the real reason you need disability insurance.